Coronavirus (COVID-19) Updates for Study Abroad Students

-Regular NC State updates about COVID-19 are being posted at go.ncsu.edu/coronavirus.
-Students are advised to stay informed and expected to follow all university restrictions and encouraged to follow all recommendations.
+Regular NC State campus updates about COVID-19 are being posted at go.ncsu.edu/coronavirus.
+Students are advised to stay informed and expected to follow all university protocols and guidelines.

 NC State Study Abroad regularly monitors the U.S. Department of State (DOS), the Centers for Disease Control and Prevention (CDC) international travel advisories, the World Health Organization (WHO), and reports from the Overseas Security Advisory Council (OSAC).
 Study Abroad also consults with embassies, consulates, and our overseas partner institutions.

 NC State continues to work closely with the Wake County Health Department and the North Carolina Department of Health and Human Services to monitor the situation in the campus area and support the health and safety of the university and broader community.

 NC State Study Abroad takes the health and safety of every student participating on a study abroad program very seriously and therefore may require a petition for students to participate or could cancel a program in order to help ensure students’ safety.